yanurag994/AWCC/README.md

 awcc brightness "$ARG"
 ```
 and Bind it to  a key preferrably F5

-Q: I am a amd user the fan cmds dont work?

-Ans:Use a text editor to find a replace in file named `/include/fans.cpp` and then build

-Find -> AMWW

-Replace with -> AMW3

 Q. Can I keybind the gmode toggle to a key like windows?